cal-adapt/climakitae/docs/index.rst

    This project is actively in development working towards an alpha release.

-Climakitae provides a python toolkit for retrieving, visualizing, and performing scientific analyses with the Cal-Adapt Analytics Engine data.
+Climakitae provides a python toolkit for retrieving, visualizing, and performing scientific analyses with data from the Cal-Adapt Analytics Engine.

 .. grid:: 1 1 2 2
     :gutter: 2